What happens to my recycling?

 Free School trips to the Recycling Factory in Old Wolverton are hands-on, lively, educational, and are only available to Milton Keynes Schools.
 Visits include many curriculum links and aim to engage, enthuse and inform students about recycling, the environment and waste issues.
 The trip also helps students to understand that their actions make a difference.
 School trips are not available to schools outside the borough of Milton Keynes.

-Book your school trip at the Schools Recycling Information page and download free classroom activities, crafts, wall displays and more to support your topic.
+Find out more at the Schools Recycling Information webpage and download free classroom activities, crafts, wall displays and more to support your topic.

-Local community groups, e.g. Scouts, Brownies, WI, Rotary Club are not currently able to book tours the Recycling Factory.
-Alternatively free tours of the new MK Waste Recovery Park are now available.
-Tours of the MKWRP explain how black bin bag waste is processed and also covers recycling in MK.
+Local community group tours are no longer held at the Recycling Factory.
+Instead free tours of the MK Waste Recovery Parkare offered which explain how black bin bag waste is processed and also covers recycling in MK.